TheQmaks/APPATCHER/README.md

 # APPATCHER
 Android application patcher for Charles debugging

-Just drag and drop apk on batch file and have fun :)
+Just drag and drop apk on the batch file and have fun :)